312 pp., 6.125 x 9.25, 35 halftones, 4 maps, notes, bibl., index

 Free E-Exam Copies

 Built in Calcutta in 1853, the Edwin Fox was chartered by the British navy as a troop transport during the Crimean War.
 In the following decades, it was sold, recommissioned, and refitted by an increasingly far-flung constellation of militaries and merchants.
 It sailed to exotic ports carrying luxury goods, mundane wares, and all kinds of people: not just soldiers and officials but indentured laborers brought from China to Cuba, convicts and settlers being transported from the British Empire to western Australia and New Zealand—with dire consequences for local Indigenous peoples—and others.
 But the power of this story rests in the everyday ways people, nations, economies, and ideas were knitted together in this foundational era of our modern world.
-Readers will never see globalization the same way again.

 About the Authors